 Additional supplies include nails, roofing cement, roofing felt, ridge vent, flashing, starter shingles and moisture barrier.

-Miscellaneous charges include material delivery fees, permits, and disposal of old materials.
+Miscellaneous charges include material delivery fees, building permits, tarps, contractor trash bags, wooden boards, plywood, and disposal of old materials.

 Asphalt Shingles vs. Other Non-Flat Roofing Options